What are GCA’s admission requirements?

 GCA desires to provide avenues for parents to be involved in many ways, including volunteer opportunities, fellowship functions, and fundraising for school needs.

 What curriculum does GCA use?

 GCA’s curriculum supports its mission, aligns with Kentucky’s academic standards, incorporates biblical principles, and utilizes textbooks and materials from both secular and Christian publishers.
-In addition to traditional courses, GCA is expanding its courses to include dual-credit through OCTC.
+In addition to traditional courses, GCA is expanding its offerings to include dual-credit options through Owensboro Community and Technical College (OCTC).
 Dual-credit opportunities will expand when GCA students are juniors and seniors to include other local universities as well.
-GCA is also exploring advanced placement (AP) classes, mentorships, internships, and other innovative learning strategies.
+GCA also desires to offer advanced placement (AP) classes, mentorships, internships, and other innovative learning strategies.

 Is GCA affiliated with a church or denomination?

 GCA is independent of and is not affiliated with any particular church or denomination.
 Yellow Creek Baptist Church has graciously provided us classroom space to utilize until we complete our building campaign and move to a permanent location.
 GCA is unapologetically evangelical.
 Our Statement of Faith provides details of the Christian convictions that we deem fundamental and essential.